A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 When you have to pee during a flight, and there are six people in front of you waiting in line to use the lavatory, your physiological needs are threatened.

-In some parts of the world, many individuals can’t meet their physiological needs.
-It’s estimated that over a billion people don’t have sufficient food to eat, basic nutrition, or clean water to drink.
+In some parts of the world, many individuals struggle to meet their basic physiological needs.
+It’s estimated that over a billion people lack access to sufficient food, basic nutrition, or clean water.

-Physiological needs can also remain unmet even in individuals who aren’t in an environment of lack.
+Physiological needs can also remain unmet, even in individuals in a physically stable environment.

 At its most fundamental level, to meet our safety needs, we need shelter from the elements, clothes to cover our bodies, and some semblance of the familiar.